miguelcoria94/JustStocks/projectnotes/projectnotes.md

 3. Connect my local repo to my github repo

 4. Cd into the fontend folder and npm install all your dependencies:
-- `js-cookie` - extracts cookies
+- `js-cookie` - a simple, lightweight JS api for handling cookies
-- `react-redux` - React components and hooks for Redux
+- `react-redux` - Official React bindings for REdux
 - `react-router-dom` - routing for React
 - `redux` - Redux
-- `redux-thunk` - add Redux thunk
+- `redux-thunk` - add Redux thunk, thunk middlerware for redux

 5. All the Backend is inside the backend folder.